YinHK-gameDev/unity-learn/build & publish/README.md

 -   **To remove a scene from the list**: Select the scene and press **Delete**.
 -   **To adjust the scene order**: Drag and drop scenes in the list to reorder them.

+Unity produces two build types:

+-   A **release** build, which includes only what’s necessary to run the application.
+This is the default build type.
+-   A **development** build, which includes scripting debug symbols and the **Profiler**.
+Selecting the development build option enables an additional set of options, such as deep profiling support and script debugging

 ### Change scene order
 With the **smallest number**, the **scene will be defult display** during the game.
 You can **change the ordering of scenes** in your project: